| Did You Know? By D.P. Agrawal

 high sugar content slowed bacterial growth.
 But recent research shows that honey

+must also have other properties that kill bacteria.
 Rose Cooper, a microbiologist at the University of Wales Institute, Cardiff,

 and her colleagues have shown that compared with an artificial honey solution